nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ![LabeledUi](images/LabeledUi.png)

 * `Menu bar`: Menu buttons that you can click to exit FypManager or to open up the help window that contains a link to this user guide.
-* `Not completed list`: You can view the list of students who haven't completed their FYP along with their deadlines.
+* `Not completed list`: Sometimes also called `uncompleted list`.
+You can view the list of students who have yet to complete their FYP, possibly along with their deadlines.
 * `Completed list`: You can view the list of students who have completed their FYP.
 * `Command box`: You can type and enter commands to run in this box.
 * `Result box`: You can view the results from running your commands in this box.